-All required documents must be downloaded, completed, and returned via e-mail to the Office of Academic Affairs at BSV-AcademicAffairs@bshsi.org.
+All required documents must be completed and submitted via e-mail to the Office of Academic Affairs at BSHR-AcademicAffairs@bshsi.org at least 2 weeks before your shadowing experience begins.

 You will NOT be allowed to be on-site without completing the required compliance documents, obtaining approval, and receiving an approval badge from the Office of Academic Affairs.